yugratna19/TrekNepal/README.md

 # TrekNepal

 This project is a Trek Recommendation System that helps users find suitable trekking routes based on their preferences.
 The preferences include cost, duration, altitude, and difficulty level.
-The application uses a machine learning model to recommend treks that best fit the user's selected criteria.
+The application uses a K-Nearest Neighbors (KNN) algorithm to recommend treks that best fit the user's selected criteria.
 ## Features

 - User Preferences Input: Users can input their preferences for cost, duration, altitude, and difficulty.